karttur/setup-ide/_posts/2017/2017-12-26-install-gis.md

 ## Geospatial data processing engines
 Working with geospatial data requires a Geographic Information System (GIS).
 There are several commercial packages available, but I only use Open Source (OS) GIS.
 The Open Source Geospatial Foundation [OSGeo](http://www.osgeo.org) site contains a lot of OS alternatives.

-Most of my Geo Imagine processing I do using Python and the Geospatial Data Abstraction Library [(GDAL)](http://www.gdal.org).
+Most of my GeoImagine processing I do using Python and the Geospatial Data Abstraction Library [(GDAL)](http://www.gdal.org).
 For specific tasks I use Geographic Resources Analysis Support System [(GRASS)](https://grass.osgeo.org) and for viewing maps, setting colors and creating map layouts I use Quantum GIS [(QGIS)](https://www.qgis.org/en/site/).
-QGIS actually contains GRASS, and if you prefer a graphical user interface (GUI) you can use GRASS under QGIS.
+QGIS actually contains GRASS and SAGA GIS, and if you prefer a graphical user interface (GUI) you can use GRASS under QGIS.
 That is, however, not covered in this blog; it is covered in the QGIS manual [Module: GRASS](https://docs.qgis.org/3.4/en/docs/training_manual/grass/index.html).

 ## Installations

-Working with GDAL, QGIS and GRASS on Mac OS X is not more complex compared to other operating systems.
+Working with GDAL, QGIS and GRASS on MacOS is not more complex compared to other operating systems.
 To get the components setup and working together, might, however, be a bit more complex.
 Historically, William Kyngesburye ([KyngChaos page](http://www.kyngchaos.com/)) has maintained installers and instructions.
 But then QGIS set up their own installer for some versions, and then returned to letting William Kyngesburye do it.
 You just have to check out and read the instructions both on the official [QGIS](https://www.qgis.org) site and at [KyngChaos](http://www.kyngchaos.com/) to make sure how to do at this point in time (when you read this).

 ### GDAL

 If you intend to install both GDAL and QGIS on a mac, first check out if the QGIS installer maintained by William Kyngesburye ([KyngChaos page](http://www.kyngchaos.com/software:frameworks)) also contains the complete GDAL package.
 If so, you can skip installing GDAL separately and jump directly to the QGIS installation.
 Otherwise install GDAL from ([KyngChaos](http://www.kyngchaos.com/software:frameworks)).
 If you are installing a stand alone binary version of GRASS below, you might need several versions of GDAL.
-There is no problem installing parallel versions of GDAl.
+There is no problem installing parallel versions of GDAL.

 [GDAL](http://www.gdal.org) is a powerful translator library for creating, modifying and managing geospatial data, and is also at the core of many commercial GIS software packages.
 GDAL can be downloaded via links on the [GDAL official homepage](http://www.gdal.org).
 Here I will only cover how to install GDAL on macOS.